 1 | Dec 1, 1979 | 21 | Billy Kwame | Win | PTS |

-Nelson made his debut against Billy Kwame at the age of 21 on December 1, 1979, defeating Kwame via 10 round PTS.
+Nelson made his professional boxing debut against Billy Kwame at the age of 21 on December 1, 1979, defeating Kwame via 10 round PTS.
 He went on to win 12 more consecutive fights after the debut, which included 10 wins via stoppage.

-Nelson had his first world title fight at the age of 24 on July 21, 1982 after 13 professional fights, against Salvador Sánchez for the WBC and The Ring titles.
+He had his first world title fight at the age of 24 on July 21, 1982 after 13 professional fights, against Salvador Sánchez for the WBC and The Ring titles.
 He lost to Sánchez via 15th round TKO.

 His last professional fight was a non-title rematch against Australian boxer Jeff Fenech on June 24, 2008.
 Nelson lost the fight via 10 round majority decision.
-It's been 14 years, 7 months, and 11 days since this fight.
+It's been 15 years, 5 months, and 15 days since this fight.